neftjs/neft/types/basics/item.coffee.md

 			children = parent._children
 			if val > children.length
 				val = children.length
-			if index is val or index is val-1 return
+			if index is val or index is val - 1 return

 			oldPreviousSibling = @_previousSibling